 The boutique wine market is a must for some quick wine tastings in the city.
 You can shop (and taste) all of the local wines here, so it is the perfect place to go and pick up all the ones you loved during your explorations of the wineries and vineyards.

 It is located in the foundation of an ancient church, which really makes the entire experience unforgettable.
-If you do visit the wine market, definitely go for the Degustation Grand Crus - this way, you get to taste all the best that Beaune has to offer.
-And you can also visit the caves below, which is an amazing experience in itself.
+If you do visit the wine market, definitely go for the Degustation Grand Crus – this way, you get to taste all the best that Beaune has to offer.
+And you can also visit the caves below, which is an amazing experience of French food and wine culture itself.